JFY96/todoApp/README.md

 # todoApp
-Todo list app built with React JS - initially set up with create-react-app
+Todo list app built with React JS

+Initially set up with create-react-app but built using webpack and babel